NathanG741/NathanG741/README.md

 ### About Me
 Technical Diploma for Welding Technology from Universal Technical Institute.
 Previously worked as a welder and a mechanical engineer by trade.
-While attending Zip Code Wilmington, created a text-based version of the card game 'War' as part of a casino application in Java.
-Collaboratively developing a messaging application which will operate on a Spring Boot backend, React frontend, and Postgres database while running on an AWS cloud server.
-The application will allow users to create workspaces and channels as well as send direct messages to communicate either synchronously or asynchronously.
-Independently developing a manic shooter style game in a fantasy setting using Java with plans to migrate the game to JavaScript for easier web distribution via a dedicated website in HTML and CSS.
+Recently completed an intense Software Development Bootcamp called Zipcode Wilmington.
+While attending Zip Code Wilmington, I gained have hands on-experience with developing full-stack applications utiliizing various technologies.
+I began Independently developing a manic shooter style game in a fantasy setting using Java with plans to migrate the game to JavaScript for easier web distribution via a dedicated website in HTML and CSS.
 Knowledge of Java, Spring Boot, React, SQL, HTML and CSS.
 Some experience with PostgreSQL, Javascript, Typescript and Angular.

 <br/>